/The Watch That Made a Principal Fight Back

 I’ve been a school principal for years — long enough to think I’d seen it all.
 But nothing prepared me for what happened that day.

 Our school is prestigious — and expensive.
 With that comes a certain kind of student: kids born into wealth, raised to believe they’re untouchable.
 Most are manageable.
-Some are kind.
+Some are even kind.
 But a few?
 Entitled to the core.

 I was having a quiet moment with Johnny, our longtime janitor.
 He’s older, gentle, and probably the most decent soul in the building.
 While the world changed around him, Johnny never did.
-He kept our school clean, our spirits grounded, and never asked for praise.
+He kept our school clean, our spirits grounded, and never once asked for praise.

 Then came Tyler.

-One of the rich ones — sharp uniform, smug face, zero respect.
+One of the rich ones — sharp uniform, smug expression, zero respect.
 He spotted me speaking with Johnny and loudly sneered, “Why are you talking to the dirty janitor?
 He probably doesn’t even know how to read!”

 I opened my mouth to respond — but Johnny beat me to it.